Doubly robust and computationally efficient high-dimensional variable selection: Introduction

 \subsection{The variable selection problem}

-With the advancement of scientific data acquisition technologies and the proliferation of digital platforms collecting user data, it is increasingly common to have databases with large numbers of variables.
-In this context, a common statistical challenge is variable selection: identifying a subset of predictors that are relevant to a response variable of interest.
-For example, in genetics, researchers aim to identify genetic variants that influence disease susceptibility, while in finance, analysts seek key indicators that predict market trends.
-In these problems and many others, only a small subset of the available predictors are expected to have an impact on the response.
-The task is to identify these important predictors amid a sea of irrelevant ones.
+Variable selection, which involves identifying a subset of predictors that are relevant to a response variable of interest, is a common statistical challenge.
+For example, in genome-wide association studies (GWAS), researchers aim to identify genetic variants that influence disease susceptibility, while in finance, analysts seek indicators that predict stock prices.
+In these problems and many others, only a small fraction of the available predictors are expected to have an impact on the response.